ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex4_Enroll_Win10_Device.md

 11. Leave the Client 1 VM open for the next exercise.

-# Proceed to Exercise 5
+# End of Lab for this Lesson